Skip to main content

 Park History

-Ramal de Calderas was declared a National Park by the Venezuelan government in 1989, recognizing the ecological importance of the area's cloud forests and paramo ecosystems and the urgency of protecting the remaining natural habitats from agricultural encroachment.
-The park was established as part of a broader national effort during the 1980s and 1990s to expand Venezuela's protected area network, particularly in the Andes where deforestation for agriculture and cattle ranching was rapidly reducing forest cover.
-The park's creation faced challenges from local communities who relied on farming and grazing within the area, necessitating negotiations over land use and boundary demarcation.
-INPARQUES, Venezuela's national parks institute, was assigned management responsibility, though chronic underfunding has limited the agency's capacity to enforce protections.
-The park has attracted interest from international conservation organizations focused on Andean biodiversity, particularly the protection of spectacled bear habitat and endemic paramo species.
+Ramal de Calderas was declared a National Park by Decree No. 4,546, published in Gaceta Oficial No. 42,182 dated August 3, 2021 — making it Venezuela's most recently gazetted national park at the time of its creation.
+[1] The park was established as part of a national effort to protect Andean ecosystems facing deforestation for agriculture and cattle ranching.
+The park's creation was motivated particularly by the need to protect the largest remaining habitat of the spectacled bear in Venezuela and to safeguard the headwaters of the Santo Domingo and Calderas Rivers, which supply water to downstream communities and hydroelectric systems.
+[2] INPARQUES, Venezuela's national parks institute, was assigned management responsibility, though chronic underfunding has limited the agency's capacity to enforce protections.
+The park has attracted interest from international conservation organizations focused on Andean biodiversity, particularly the protection of spectacled bear habitat and endemic páramo species.

 Major Trails And Attractions